compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 As we try out various cases we make a couple of observations:

-1. Not all vertices of a non-convex polygon are necessarily visible.
-This suggests a helper function to determine if a vertex of a polygon is visible from the guard point which might look something like this:
+* Not all vertices of a non-convex polygon are necessarily visible.
+This suggests a helper function to determine if a vertex of a polygon is visible from the guard point `p`,  which might look something like this:

 ```
-\\return true if polygon[i] is vissible from point p
+\\return true if polygon[i] is visible from point p
 bool isVisible(Vector<point2d> polygon, int i, point2d p)
 ```

-2. The visible polygon consists of  the vertices of the polygon that are visible, and points intertoor to the edges of the polygon thata represenet the interesection of rays from the viewepoint p.
-You will need to shoot rays through some vertices, and For each ray, find its first intersection with the boundary of the polygon.
+* The visible polygon consists of the vertices of the museum polygon that are visible, possibly interleaved with points interior to the edges of the museum that represent  intersections with rays from the guard.
+The question is: how to compute these interior points?
+You will need to shoot rays through some vertices of the museum (which ones?), and, for each ray, find its first intersection with the boundary of the museum.

 Some questions you will need to answer are:  through what vertices do you shoot the rays, and how do you get the points along the boundary of the visible polygon, in the right order?